igor47/dcsm/README.md

       - .:/config
 ```

-Here, we mount the entire directory as a volume to `/config`.
+Here, we bind-mount the entire git repo to `/config` inside the container.
 Any `*.template` files in the directory will be processed by `dcsm` and the result will be written to the same path without the `.template` suffix.
 You can then mount the resulting file into your service containers.